Change a Car Battery Safely: Easy DIY Guide [2026]

 Can I remove a car battery without special tools?

-Yes, you likely can.
-Most cars just need a basic 10mm or 12mm wrench or socket, which you can find at any hardware store if you don’t have them already.
+Yes, you usually only need a basic 10mm or 12mm wrench or socket set, which you can find at any local hardware store.

-What should I do if the battery is leaking?
+What should I do if the battery leaks?

 Is it safe to touch the battery terminals?